 Acts of Service

-For example, in the past year our company has done the following:
+For example, in just one year our company did the following:

 - We engaged our employees and our company to donate time and/or money to 12 different organizations.

 - We donated in-kind goods and services to 39 different organizations.

 This service in and to our community had the following impact: